-We’re working hard with our partner agencies and the communities within Northamptonshire to prevent knife crime from happening in the first place and to tackle those that do get involved with knife crime.
+We’re working hard with our partner agencies and communities to tackle those people who are involved with knife crime and to help prevent it from happening.

 What is knife crime?

-Knife crime is any crime which involves a knife whether it is used or not and some examples include:
+Knife crime is any crime which involves a knife whether it is used or not, some examples include:

 Carrying a knife